-Behavioral assays were conducted from 18 May to 17 June 2016 between 1000-1500 h.
+Behavioral assays were conducted from 18 May to 17 June 2016 between 10:00 h and 15:00 h.
 Sites were visited haphazardly to avoid sampling order effects.
 Two people conducted behavioral trials; they were of similar build and height, always wore dull-colored clothing, and walked at the same walking pace (0.5 m/s), which was standardized beforehand.
 Once a lizard was spotted, an observer walked directly toward the lizard and noted when it fled (any movement away from its initial location), and the total distance between the lizard and the observer when the trial was started (termed the start distance).
 FID was measured using transect tape after the trial.
 While conducting trials, we continually walked in one direction to ensure that we did not sample the same location, and thus the same lizard, twice.
 Although these visual encounter surveys could bias observations toward bold individuals within a species, it should not affect our ability to detect relative differences in behaviors among species.

 Only lizards that were large adults were sampled and females that appeared gravid were not included.
 Gravid females allowed close approaches and appeared swollen.
-We included lizards with original and re-growing tails because previous studies suggest that tail autotomy does not strongly affect FID (Samia et al. 2015a).
-We conducted trials on cloudless days and a mean \pm SD daytime air temperature of 21 ± 2 °C (range: 19-25 °C); however, neither ambient air nor substrate temperatures strongly affect variation in lizard FID (Samia et al. 2015a), and because native fence lizards and the invasives were sampled simultaneously at each site, temperature should not impose a systematic bias on our results.
+We included lizards with original and regrowing tails because previous studies suggest that tail autotomy does not strongly affect FID (Samia et al. 2015a).
+We conducted trials on cloudless days and a mean \pm standard deviation (SD) daytime air temperature of $21^{\circ}C \pm 2^{\circ}C$ (range: $19^{\circ}C-25^{\circ}C$); however, neither ambient air nor substrate temperatures strongly affect variation in lizard FID (Samia et al. 2015a), and because native fence lizards and the invasives were sampled simultaneously at each site, temperature should not impose a systematic bias on our results.

 After each trial, we measured the height at which the lizard was found.
-We also recorded the substrate type as one of six microhabitat categories: ground, wood (downed branches and logs), rock, vegetation (including trees, shrubs, or leaves), human-made wall (including fences, ledges, planter beds, or buildings), or human-made objects other than a wall.
+We also recorded the substrate type as 1 of 6 microhabitat categories: ground, wood (downed branches and logs), rock, vegetation (including trees, shrubs, or leaves), human-made wall (including fences, ledges, planter beds, or buildings), or human-made objects other than a wall.
 We also measured the distance each lizard was from the closest refuge (± 5 cm).
 If the lizard sought refuge during the trial, we measured the distance from its initial location to its hiding place.
 If the lizard fled, but not to a refuge, we measured the distance from its initial location to the nearest crevice/hole that a lizard could hide in or vegetation that could conceal the lizard.
 We determined appropriate hiding locations based on behavioral observations of the lizards at each site.
-All methods were approved by the CSU Northridge Institutional Animal Care and Use Committee (1516-002b) and meet the ABS/ASAB guidelines for ethical treatment of animals.
+All methods were approved by the CSU Northridge Institutional Animal Care and Use Committee (1516-002b) and meet the Animal Behavior Society guidelines for ethical treatment of animals.